vmagnin/forcolormap/docs/tutorials/basic_usage.md

 title: Basic usage
 ---

-Assuming your graphical library has a `setpixelgb()`-like function and you know your `z` values will be for example in the [0, 2] range, you can write something like:
+Assuming your graphical library has a classical `setpixelrgb()` procedure and you know your `z` values will be for example in the [0, 2] range, you can write something like:

 ```fortran
 use forcolormap, only: Colormap, wp